We understand that you may have a number of concerns about COVID-19 and your heart, and about how heart conditions and COVID-19 affect each other.

 Especially if you have a heart condition.
 Getting care is critical.
 You'll get better faster and you'll limit damage to your health.

-While anyone can get infected, patients with cardiac conditions are at increased risk for severe illness from COVID-19.
+Heart conditions and COVID-19 do present additional concerns.
+While anyone can get infected, patients with cardiac conditions may be more susceptible to infections and are at increased risk for severe illness from COVID-19.

 The coronavirus can affect the heart directly or indirectly, and it can cause heart attacks, heart failure and arrhythmias.